Tips & Recipes

 Nutrition for Immune Health

-Eating whole grains, including fruits and/or vegetables in every meal, and including plant based proteins and fat often helps nourish the immune system.
+Eating whole grains, including fruits and vegetables in every meal, and including plant based proteins and fats helps nourish the immune system

-BUT without rest to let the system recharge and balance hormones, and without regular (daily) physical activity to circulate lymph fluid- a crucial component of the immune system- the nourishment will not reach target tissues.
+BUT without rest to let the system recharge, and without regular physical activity to circulate lymph fluid- a crucial component of the immune system- the nourishment will not get to where it is needed

-Sleeping 7 to 9 hours per night, and taking a 20-40 minute nap during the day to recharge if needed should do the trick.
+Sleep 7 to 9 hours per night, and take a 20-40 minute nap during the day to recharge if needed

-30 minutes of daily moderate exercise, for example a brisk walk that elevates your heart rate but does not keep you from talking, is ideal.
+Get 30 minutes of daily moderate exercise, for example a brisk walk that elevates your heart rate

-Any amount of activity is better than no activity, and as little as 5-10 minutes of daily moderate exercise improves health and immune functions
+Any amount of activity is better than none- as little as 5-10 minutes of daily exercise improves health and immune functions